 - Chick Magnet: Sookie thinks he dated half of their high school's female population.
 Justified, as he's part-fairy, and attracts people.

-- Even the Guys Want Him: Decontructed, Mel, his best friend assaults Jason's wife in the hopes he can be with him.
+- Even the Guys Want Him: Decontructed, Mel, his best friend assaults Jason's wife in the hopes that he could be with him.

 - Half-Human Hybrid: Like Sookie, he's part-fairy.

-- Jerk Ass: On seperate occassions he slaps her in full view of other mourners at their grandmothers Funeral, and at a later date basically calls her a liar for having claimed their uncle molested her.
+- Jerk Ass: On separate occasions, he slaps Sookie in full view of other mourners at their grandmothers Funeral, and at a later date basically calls her a liar for having claimed their uncle molested her.
 He also forced her to break Calvin's hand as part of a werepanter punishment for adultery (Calvin's niece, to whom Jason is married, cheated on him), simply because he didn't feel like doing it himself.
-The only reason Sookie doesn't cut this particular albatross around her neck out is because she's too damn nice.

 - Parental Favoritism: He puts Sookie above all others, even his grandchildren, Claudine and Claude.
 For Sookie and Sam's wedding, he gives them an invitation to the fairies' Summerlands for when they finally pass.
 They keep the invitation locked in a safe deposit box and occasionally consider it, but not that seriously.

 - Strong Family Resemblance: Looks almost exactly like Jason

 - Involuntary Shapeshifter: Amelia accidentally turned him into a cat for a few books.

 Desmond CataliadesA part-demon lawyer who helps Sookie with various monetary and legal cases.
 He is usually flanked by his niece, Diantha.Associated tropes: